 - Property condition rating must be: C1, C2, C3 or C4 - Quality of construction rating: must be: Q1, Q2, Q3, Q4 or Q5 - Appraisals should not include comparable greater than six (6) months old at the time of underwriter review.
-If comparables are more than 6 months old, an explanation from the appraiser is required. - Properties with values significantly in excess of the predominant value of the subject property's market area may be ineligible. - Fannie Mae/Freddie Mac Forms 1004/70, 1025/72, 1073/465 or 2090 must be used. - Appraisals must be dated within 120 days of the Note date. - After a 120-day period, a new appraisal is required (re-certification of value (1004D) is acceptable, re-certification of value can be done by a different appraiser). - When two appraisals are required, the following apply: - Appraisals must be completed by two independent companies. - The CLTV will be determined by the lower of the two appraised values as long as the lower appraisal supports the value conclusion.
+If comparables are more than 6 months old, an explanation from the appraiser is required. - Properties with values significantly in excess of the predominant value of the subject property's market area may be ineligible. - If a loan file is closing under the name of a corporation, it is not necessary for the appraisal to be in the name of the corporation.
+The appraisal will only be required to reflect the borrower's full name.

+- Fannie Mae/Freddie Mac Forms 1004/70, 1025/72, 1073/465 or 2090 must be used. - Multifamily property/mixed use requirements to use FHLMC 71A or 71B, FNMA 1050 - Appraisals must be dated within 360 days of the Note date. - After a 360-day period, a new appraisal is required - When two appraisals are required, the following apply: - Appraisals must be completed by two independent companies. - The CLTV will be determined by the lower of the two appraised values as long as the lower appraisal supports the value conclusion.
 The final inspection must be for the appraisal with the lower value.

-• The underwriter must review both reports and address any inconsistencies between the two reports and all discrepancies must be reconciled.
+The underwriter must review both reports and address any inconsistencies between the two reports and all discrepancies must be reconciled.